awulkiew/graphical-debugging-vscode/README.md

 ##### Known issues

 The extension doesn't work for variables defined with `typedef` with GDB.
-This issue [is known](https://github.com/microsoft/vscode-cpptools/issues/3038) and also affects the use natvis files.
+This issue [is known](https://github.com/microsoft/vscode-cpptools/issues/3038) and also affects the use of natvis files.
 If [this proposal](https://github.com/microsoft/MIEngine/issues/1236) was implemented it could potentially allow to work around this issue.